Grounds for Terminating Parental Rights

 Learn More About the Grounds for Terminating Parental Rights: Talk to a Lawyer

-Whether it's drugs, alcohol, or physical abuse, if the state is threatening to terminate your parental rights, you should seek legal counsel.
+Whether it's drugs, alcohol, or physical abuse, terminating parental rights is a serious procedure that shouldn't be taken lightly.
 While this process can seem terrifying, you don't have to go through it by yourself.
 Find a qualified, local family law attorney to help guide you through the laws and protect your rights.